-Starting cord of autonomous robots: A Robot must be equipped with a starting device easily accessible.
+Starting cord of autonomous robots: At least one present element of the team on the table (except the embedded beacons) need to be equipped with a starting device easily accessible.
 This device has to be triggered by pulling the end of a cord at least 500 mm long.
-This cord must not stay attached to the robot after departure.
+This cord must not stay attached to the element after departure.
+After the device was triggered, the autonomous robots can start.